 Are you and your wife talking about separation?
 Or perhaps you’re thinking about it, but haven’t told her yet.
-The decision of separating from wife is scary – but it can also feel like the only option.
-Is separation a good idea?
+The decision of separating from the wife is scary – but it can also feel like the only option.
+How to know is separation a good idea?

 However, some marriages can be saved, with a few simple changes and a strong commitment to work together on repairing the relationship and overcoming resentment.

 If you’re considering separating from your wife moving forward to live as separated married couples, try these 11 things first.

 1. Be honest with yourself

 Before separating from your wife, it’s important to be really honest with yourself.
 Ask yourself:

 Why do you really want to end the marriage?
 Sometimes you truly want it to end, but sometimes what you actually want is for things to change.
-Anticipating a change should not be confused with any of the reasons to separate from a spouse.
+If there is a chance those changes can be accomplished it is not yet time to separate from a spouse.

 Are you blaming your wife unfairly for your own unhappiness?
 Sometimes what we really need is to pay more attention to our own needs and take better care of our own well being instead of expecting our partner to do it.

 You’ll need to be honest with your wife, too.
-Talking openly about relationship problems is fraught at the best of times, so do your best to approach the subject with kindness and compassion – the discussion is much more likely to have a positive outcome and circumvent your decision of separating from wife.
+Talking openly about relationship problems is fraught at the best of times, so do your best to approach the subject with kindness and compassion – the discussion is much more likely to have a positive outcome and circumvent your decision of separating from your wife.

 3. Admit your flaws